 Monterey with its scenic seashores, beautiful parks, excellent museums and restaurants offering mouth-watering cuisines is undoubtedly one of the most preferred weekend destinations on the West Coast of California.
 Monterey, with mix American, Spanish, and Mexican cultures is a perfect blend of incredible natural beauty, wildlife, and beaches offering a food range of outdoor activities.
-There are so many things to do, but in case one does not want to miss out the most happening things in the coastal city, here is a comprehensive guide to the 15 best things to do in Monterey United States.
+There are so many things to do, but in case one does not want to miss out the most happening things in the coastal city, here is a comprehensive guide to the top tourist attractions in Monterey.

 1. Monterey Bay Aquarium

 Monterey Bay Aquarium termed as one of the “Most Captivating Aquariums in America” by Forbes Traveler.com is, by far, in the most popular destination in the city.
-If one has been to Monterey and hasn’t been to this breath taking marine research and conservation center, then the trip can safely be pronounced as an utter failure.
+If one has been to Monterey and hasn’t been to this breathtaking marine research and conservation center, then the trip can safely be pronounced as an utter failure.
 Sea turtles, stingrays, sharks, jellyfish, schools of fish, octopus, birds the enclosure exhibits the marine life in the most astonishing way.
 One can observe and admire them, and at some exhibits, one can feed them too.
 This place makes the time flow like water.

 2. Cannery Row